 Welcome to Convergence Zone Cellars!
-We are a family-owned and operated winery located in the Puget Sound Convergence Zone (Woodinville) and in weather-weary North Bend.
-Our tasting room is located in the Artisan Hill section of Woodinville's Warehouse Winery District.
-Our production is in Woodinville and North Bend.
+We are a family-owned and operated winery located in the Snoqualmie Valley, specifically North Bend.
 The grapes for our wines are from some of Washington's best vineyards in the Red Mountain, Snipes Mountain, Wahluke Slope, Horse Heaven Hills and Columbia Valley areas.
-Winemaker, Scott Greenberg, vints and blends the grapes into award-winning, small production, premium quality wines.
+Winemaker Scott Greenberg learned his craft at the Northwest Wine Academy at South Seattle College.
+Scott produces small batch, award-winning, premium quality wines that he likes to drink—and hopes you will too.
 Learn more about our winery and vineyards sources below.

 Hours of Operation:

 $10 per person, refundable with minimum $20 purchase per person.
 Includes souvenir glass and tasting of 5 wines.

 Annual Case Production:

 We are often asked, "What is a Convergence Zone" or "How did you come up with your name"?
 The naming of the winery is really distilled into three unique parts:

 It's a weather phenomenon in the Puget Sound area.
 It just so happens that our winery started in the middle of the CZ.

 "Zone" is also a city planning term (ex. residential zone, commercial zone, industrial zone, etc).
 The founder and winemaker of Convergence Zone, Scott Greenberg, is a retired city planner.
 We though it was only fitting to create a "Convergence Zone" bringing together city planning and the art of winemaking.

 It means a convergence of different grapes, vineyards and winemaking styles to product drinkable, agreeable, aromatic, palate-pleasing, and long-finishing wines.

 Red Mountain (Ciel du Cheval, Heart of the Hill, E&E Shaw):